birdybro/jtdd/README.md

 ADPCM sounds with less treble than in MAME.
 Upon comparison with the arcade PCB, I think this is correct.

+Flip mode is not supported.
+Because this is a horizontal game and cocktail tables are not popular anymore, I don't plan to implement the flip mode.

 * If the game doesn't start up after loading the ROM press F3 (reset) or select reset from the OSD menu
 * Please post any issues to the github page.
 Click on the issues tab.